-- (4) Represents threshold, target and maximum payout levels for AIAs granted in March 2020 for performance in the year ended December 31, 2020.
-See "Compensation Discussion & Analysis 2020 AIAs" for a description of the AIAs.
+- (1) The amounts represent shares underlying RSUs granted under our 2020 Omnibus Incentive Plan. - (2) The amounts represent shares underlying PSUs granted under our 2020 Omnibus Incentive Plan. - (3) Represents threshold, target and maximum payout levels for AIAs granted in March 2021 for performance in the year ended December 31, 2021.
+See "Compensation Discussion and Analysis 2021 AIAs" for a description of the AIAs.
 The threshold numbers set forth above are based on achieving the minimum level of performance for which payment would be made with respect to financial performance measures (75% weighting), and assumes no payout is made for the discretionary component (25% weighting).
-For Mr. Sacks and Mr. Schlosberg, one half of their respective AIAs granted in 2020 were paid in shares of immediately vested Common Stock valued at \$1,013,916 (based on the closing stock price of our Common Stock on March 12, 2021, which was the date the Compensation Committee certified achievement with respect to such portion of the AIA (\$88.94)). - (5) Represents threshold, target and maximum payout levels for PSUs based on achievement of pre-approved, annualized EPS targets and is subject to adjustments as described more fully in "Compensation Discussion & Analysis - 2020 LTI Program." - (6) The amounts represent options granted under our 2011 Omnibus Incentive Plan. - (7) The assumptions used in the valuation of equity awards are disclosed in Note 15 to the Audited Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
+For Mr. Sacks and Mr. Schlosberg, approximately one-half of their respective AIAs granted in 2021 were paid in shares of immediately vested Common Stock valued at \$1,065,497 (based on the closing stock price of our Common Stock on March 14, 2022 (\$73.23), which was determined as the date the shares would be released in accordance with our equity grant procedures after the Compensation Committee certified achievement with respect to such portion of the AIA). - (4) Represents threshold, target and maximum payout levels for PSUs based on achievement of pre-approved, annualized EPS targets and is subject to adjustments as described more fully in "Compensation Discussion and Analysis 2021 LTI Program PSUs." - (5) The amounts represent options granted under our 2020 Omnibus Incentive Plan. - (6) The assumptions used in the valuation of equity awards are disclosed in Note 15 to the Audited Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.

-Narrative to 2020 Summary Compensation Table and 2020 Grants of Plan-Based Awards Table
+Narrative to 2021 Summary Compensation Table and 2021 Grants of Plan-Based Awards Table